ROCm/ROCm.github.io/install.md

 Next, make the ROCm kernel your default kernel.
 If you’re using Grub2 as your bootloader, you can edit the GRUB_DEFAULT variable:

 ```
 sudo vi /etc/default/grub
 sudo update-grub
 ```

 Once complete, reboot your system.
 We recommend that you [verify](#verify-installation) your installation to ensure everything completed successfully.

 ##### Uninstall

-To uninstall the entire rocm-dev development package, execute:
+To uninstall the entire rocm-dev development package, execute the following command:

 ```
 sudo apt-get autoremove rocm
 ```